MathVista: Evaluating Mathematical Reasoning of Foundation Models in Visual Contexts: Experiments

 \subsection{Fine-grained Results}

-We also report fine-grained scores for a comprehensive study of the capabilities of existing models across different tasks (Table \ref{tab:mathvista}), mathematical reasoning abilities (Table \ref{tab:mathvista}), grade levels (Figure \ref{fig:grade_level_bar_chart} in \S \ref{sec:grade_level_bar_chart}), and visual context types (Figure \ref{fig:tease_scores}, Figure \ref{fig:visual_context_bar_chart} in \S \ref{sec:scores_visual_contexts}). \new{Remarkably, GPT-4V surpasses most other baselines in various categories, with exceptions in problems related to logical reasoning and numeric commonsense reasoning.
-Notably, GPT-4V surpasses human performance not only in tasks like geometry problem solving (GPS), textbook question answering (TQA), and mathematical reasoning skills such as algebraic reasoning but also in visual contexts including function plots, geometry diagrams, scatter plots, and tables.} We perform an ablation study on the augmented LLMs and present the results in Table~\ref{fig:llm_ablation_study} (see \S \ref{sec:llm_ablation_study}).
+We also report fine-grained scores for a comprehensive study of the capabilities of existing models across different tasks (Table \ref{tab:mathvista}), mathematical reasoning abilities (Table \ref{tab:mathvista}, Figures \ref{fig:tease_scores}, \ref{fig:math_reasoning_bar_chart}), visual context types (Figures \ref{fig:tease_scores}, \ref{fig:visual_context_bar_chart}), and grade levels (Figure \ref{fig:grade_level_bar_chart}). \new{Remarkably, GPT-4V surpasses most other baselines in various categories, with exceptions in problems related to logical reasoning and numeric commonsense reasoning.
+Notably, GPT-4V surpasses human performance not only in tasks like geometry problem solving (GPS), textbook question answering (TQA), and mathematical reasoning skills such as algebraic reasoning but also in visual contexts including function plots, geometry diagrams, scatter plots, and tables.} \new{Please refer to \S \ref{sec:scores_math_reasoning}, \S \ref{sec:scores_visual_contexts}, and \S \ref{sec:grade_level_bar_chart} for more detailed analysis.}

+We perform an ablation study on the augmented LLMs and present the results in Table~\ref{fig:llm_ablation_study} (see \S \ref{sec:llm_ablation_study}).
 The gap in the performance of the Augmented LLMs can be attributed to poor image captions, which may not adequately describe the math in visual contexts, the inability of the OCR to detect shapes useful for geometrical reasoning, and the lack of mathematical reasoning capabilities. \new{An in-depth study of GPT-4V can be found in \S \ref{app:gpt4v_study}.}